Sign up for Funding Circle newsletter!

 Updated: Nov 19, 2019

-New business owners especially, are worried about things like branding, look and feel, product and hiring the right people to get their business off the ground.
+New business owners are often worried about things like branding, product development, and hiring the right people to get their business off the ground.
 While these are all important—many companies tend to ignore the risks that come along with having employees, property or customers.
 The truth is, a business is in danger even before it hires employee number one.

 At CoverWallet, we understand that better than anyone, so we’re simplifying it for you with a handy list of the five most important small business insurance types that you need right now: